yext/search-core/docs/answers-core.providecore.md

 ## Remarks

-Returns a Promise containing an [AnswersCore](./answers-core.answerscore.md) instance If the backend determines that the core should be disabled, this function returns a rejected promise.
+Returns a Promise containing an [AnswersCore](./answers-core.answerscore.md) instance.
+If the backend determines that the core should be disabled, this function returns a rejected promise.